yseulthb/yseulthb.github.io/_posts/2018-05-09-veggie-diet.md

 A couple of random facts to know when following a plant-based diet.

-I didn't think about doing a post on that specific topic till I discussed with some friends recently.
+I didn't think about writing a post on that specific topic until recently while having a chat on a related topic with some friends.
 It appeared that we do not actually know much about nutrition.
 I think this is a very important topic, and especially when you follow a non meat-based diet as most nutritional advice are based on a diet that includes meat or fish intake.

-Getting more and more interested into basic nutrition, here are some facts that I find necesary to be aware of:
+Getting more and more interested into basic nutrition, here are some facts that I find necesary to be aware of (you'll find references at the end of the post):

-- Plant proteins are more easily absorbed if you combine them with cereals <br>
+- <strong> Plant proteins are more easily absorbed if you combine them with cereals <strong> <br>
 This is because proteins from plants lack two molecules at the end of their amino acid chain (which is what a protein is made of).
 The intake of cereals helps the body to absorb the plant proteins
 - Avoid having tea or coffee after a meal <br>
 The coffein will prevent your body from absorbing some nutriens such as iron